Conley propels Grizzlies past Clippers

-LOS ANGELES -- Mike Conley was one of seven members of the Grizzlies to score in double figures with 22 points, leading Memphis to a 113-104 win over the Los Angeles Clippers Saturday at Staples Center.
+LOS ANGELES -- Memphis Grizzlies head coach David Fizdale emphasized the importance of “building trust” following his team’s 113-104 win over the Los Angeles Clippers Saturday at Staples Center.

+Memphis (6-3) played as though that trust is developing.
+Guard Mike Conley’s 22 points paced a balanced effort from a Grizzlies offense with seven members scoring in double figures.

 The Grizzlies led much of the first half behind efficient offensive play, connecting on almost 44 percent of their 16 3-point attempts and committing only three turnovers by intermission.